 When working with cardstock for letters, I like to start with the back and work to the top.

 I used double-sided tape to attach the two offsets together.
 This allows there to be more depth to the words.
-Then, I used glue to glue the individual letters onto the top offset.
+Then, glue the individual letters onto the top offset.

 With the Bearly Art Craft Glue, I find that it dries really fast, so I don’t need to place it under a book to dry while working on it.
 It does help to have tweezers when applying the top letters and using the fine point on the glue.